oalotaik/COVID19/README.md

 # Some Interesting Results
 1. Strong correlation found between population density and COVID-19 occurrences
-2. Correlation between COVID-19 cases and low food accessibility.
+2. Correlation found between COVID-19 cases and low food accessibility.
 COVID-19 cases tend to decrease in counties with low access to a supermarket.
 This could be an indication that supermarkets help spread the virus more, and whoever has low access to them is a little safer.
 This is true except if the population who has low access is black.
 These findings are based on  Spearman's rank correlation coefficient.
 This coefficient is negative (-0.4 to -0.6) between COVID-19 cases and all low food access factors.
 However, it's positive (0.34) between COVID-19 cases and 'lablack1', which is % of black population who live beyond 1 mile from a supermarket.
 3. Pearson correlation coefficient between COVID-19 and % of black population is low (0.04); however, Spearman coefficient is higher (0.45).
 This suggests a monotonic relationship, a non-linear one since Pearson's coefficient is zero.

 # Acknowledgement